falcosan/content/blog/en/The entropy of states.md

-Those who program know what it means to manipulate data, explaining it briefly means to manipulate a certain value through mathematical processes (such as a function for example), to define a second value.
+Those who program know what it means to manipulate data, explaining it briefly means to manipulate a certain value through mathematical processes (such as a function for example) to define a second value.
 If this process is replicated many times, inserted as a set and structured in the best way, then a program will be created.
 Generally, this is the standard way to program, but sometimes something is missing: the consciousness of entropy.

 Here is an example in temporal sequence: